Five Branches University

 The Five Branches University is a private university in California.

 It has two campuses, one in Santa Cruz and one in San Jose.

 History

 Five Branches University was founded in Santa Cruz on February 4, 1984.

 In 2005, Five Branches University opened their second campus in San Jose in Tisch Tower at the end of the famous Santana Row.
 In the spring of 2016, the Santa Jose Campus moved to its current location on Lundy Ave.

 Accreditation

-Five Branches University is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
-ACAOM is the national accrediting agency recognized by the U.S. Department of Education for the accreditation and pre-accreditation ("Candidacy") throughout the United States of first-professional master's degree and professional master's-level certificate and diploma programs in acupuncture and Oriental medicine, and professional post-graduate doctoral programs in acupuncture and in Oriental medicine (DAOM).
+Five Branches University is accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM).
+ACAHM is the national accrediting agency recognized by the U.S. Department of Education for the accreditation and pre-accreditation ("Candidacy") throughout the United States of first-professional master's degree and professional master's-level certificate and diploma programs in acupuncture and Oriental medicine, and professional post-graduate doctoral programs in acupuncture and in Oriental medicine (DAOM).